olehka/geofence-area/README.md

 # Geofence Area Detector

-Android application that detect if the device is located inside of a geofence area
+Android application that detect if the device is located inside of a geofence area.

 Geofence area is defined as a combination of some geographic point, radius, and specific Wifi network name.
 A device is considered to be inside of the geofence area if the device is connected to the specified WiFi network or remains geographically inside the defined circle.